css459/snapsysd/README.md

 A number of these are excluded by default.

+---

-* You might also want to activate the systemd service file or timer.
+You might also want to activate the systemd service file or timer.
 **Do not enable snapsyd on startup** unless you like terrible startup performance, and Silicon Valley already has plenty of that.

 The systemd timer will run a backup every day at 4AM (or closest possible time)

-* If you are **not using systemd* then you can symlink `snapsysd.sh` to anacron folders, which will run the script for you.
+If you are **not using systemd** then you can symlink `snapsysd.sh` to anacron folders, which will run the script for you.
 (This is supported on Debian, for example).

 Similarly, if you aren't using systemd, then chances are you already have a version of